BraTS/Instructions/template/README.md

 ```

-ATTENTION: make sure you build your docker without sudo, otherwise it will run as a root user and they files will belong to root, please see: https://vsupalov.com/docker-shared-permissions/
+ATTENTION: make sure you build your docker **without sudo**, otherwise it will run as a root user and they files will belong to root, please see: https://vsupalov.com/docker-shared-permissions/

 ### run it for testing
 CPU: